manny53365/odin-sign-up-form/README.md

 # odin-sign-up-form
-Basic sign up form for the Odin Project
+This is a basic sign up form for the Odin Project, no data is being persisted nor posted to any host.
+More potential updates to come with JS.

 ## Technologies